aneessh/sam/README.md

 ## Challenge
 Sam had assigned this work to a local FrontEnd Developer, but the developer had some challenges and unfortunately could only produce the markup.
 Sam now needs help in styling the web page such that it gives a great user-experience to attract his customers.​

-Style a web page available in `./index.html` to make it better readability and looks more attractive.​
+Style a web page available in `./index.html` to make it better readable and looks more attractive.​

 ### Details
 - There are 4 fonts which are widely used across the page and they can be found at following locations: